tlaanemaa/condiFormat.js/README.md

 This is a simple plugin for jQuery to allow conditional formatting.
 It separates the workload into smaller chunks and runs async to avoid keeping the browser busy for too long.
-The async properties can be changed via the options parameter
+The async properties along with other properties can be changed via the options parameter

 <h5>Usage example</h5>
 <pre>$('table#mainTable td').condiFormat({'midColor': '#FFFFFF'});</pre>